theoria-dataset/theoria-dataset/CONTRIBUTING.md

 - **`programmatic_verification`:**

   - Includes a programmatic verification of the derivation, ensuring correctness and verifiability.
+  - **Use minimal dependencies**: Programmatic verification should be as simple as possible with the fewest dependencies.
+Only use external libraries like `numpy` if absolutely necessary for the verification.
+Prefer pure Python or `sympy` when possible.
   - Should be a JSON object that includes:
     - `language`: The programming language used for the verification and its version (e.g. `python 3.11.12`).
 Note that you can obtain the version using `python --version` in the terminal or `import sys; print(sys.version)` in the runtime.
     - `library`: The library used for the verification and its version (e.g. `sympy 1.31.1`).
 You can obtain the version using `pip show sympy` in the terminal or `import sympy; print(sympy.__version__)` in the runtime.